 where is the process MOSFET transconductance parameter, the channel width-to-length ratio, the overdrive, and the drain-source voltage.
 The combination is the device transconductance parameter, so this is also .

 Read the equation.
 For a fixed (fixed ), rises with , but the term bends the curve over: the current grows quickly at first, then flattens as approaches .
-At the slope goes to zero and the curve hands off smoothly to the flat saturation characteristic — that continuity is exactly why setting in this equation yields the MOSFET square-law.
+At the slope goes to zero and the curve hands off smoothly to the flat saturation characteristic.
+That continuity is why setting here yields the MOSFET square-law.

 Channel fully formed; for small the device is a gate-controlled linear resistor.